valejmdev/Quizulupp4/README.md

 -   **Code Institute**: For providing the structure and guidelines for this project.
 -   **OpenAI**: For providing the foundational language model that assisted in the creation of this project. <https://www.openai.com>
 -   **Django Documentation**: For comprehensive resources and guides on using Django. <https://docs.djangoproject.com>
+-   **Bootstrap documentation**: For  providing a very detailed documentation to create this project. <https://getbootstrap.com/docs/4.0/getting-started/introduction/>
+-   **Miro**: For creating a programm flowchart. <https://miro.com>

 ### Media